-Kalac's next move would change his career.
+Kalac's next move would change his life.
 AC Milan signed him on a free transfer as cover for Brazilian, Dida.
 He would go on to play 38 matches for the Rossoneri.
 In 2007, he won the coveted UEFA Champions League.
-His greatest career achievement.
+The greatest achievement of his career.

 His presence in the national team setup was as a number two, backing up Mark Bosnich and Mark Schwarzer.
 In 2006, he realised a dream, representing Australia against Croatia at the FIFA World Cup in Germany.

 A stint at Kavala in Greece lasted a season before he turned out one last time for Sydney United, retiring from professional football in 2011.
 This design pays tribute to Spider Kalac - one of the most iconic goalkeepers in Australia's football history.

 - Crew neck

 - 100% combed cotton

 - Neck ribbing, side seamed, shoulder to shoulder tape, double needle hems, preshrunk to minimise shrinkage

 Size S M L XL 2XL 3XL W 47 52 56.5 61 64 68 L 71 75 78.5 82 83.5 85